 LIBERATE exists to connect God’s inexhaustible grace to an exhausted world.
 We believe that Christianity needs to, once again, be known by its core message: the Gospel.
 We want to introduce God’s good news of grace to a broken and burned out world by announcing over and over again that Jesus lived, died, and rose again to “set the captives free.”

 A South Florida native, Tullian Tchividjian is the grandson of Ruth and Billy Graham.
 He is a graduate of Columbia International University, where he earned a degree in philosophy, and Reformed Theological Seminary, where he earned his Master of Divinity.
 Tullian was the founding pastor of the former New City Church, which merged with Coral Ridge Presbyterian Church in 2009, where he is now Senior Pastor.
 He speaks at conferences throughout the United States and his sermons are broadcast on the radio.
 He is the author of Do I Know God?
-Finding Certainty in Life’s Most Important Relationship; Unfashionable: Making a Difference in the World by Being Different; Surprised by Grace: God’s Relentless Pursuit of Rebels; Jesus + Nothing = Everything, Glorious Ruin: How Suffering Sets You Free, and One Way Love: Inexhaustible Grace for an Exhausted World.
+Finding Certainty in Life’s Most Important Relationship; Unfashionable: Making a Difference in the World by Being Different; Surprised by Grace: God’s Relentless Pursuit of Rebels; Jesus + Nothing = Everything, Glorious Ruin: How Suffering Sets You Free, One Way Love: Inexhaustible Grace for an Exhausted World, and It Is Finished: 365 Days of Good News.
 Tullian is Lecturer of Pastoral Theology at Knox Theological Seminary.
 He and his wife, Kim, have three children.

 Rob Pacienza, Executive Director